RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #379

+I'm working on a slow refactor to split up the structure portions of the packages and the manifests of the packages.
+I think I have the initial split into separate packages working, I just need to double check the documentation and then check it in.
+Next would be to have the package details portion decide which manifest system to load by using the plugins.
+Lots of little refactors to make this clean.

 ## #378

 Alright I realized a big mistake that I made early in the project.
 I loaded all